 Excavating a series of trenches across the site.

 Inspection of the foundation trenches prior to building.

 - Cliff Stabilisation

 - Landfill Gas Testing

 - Waste Acceptance Criteria (WAC)

-For proposed new residential and commercial developments, a 'Non Interpretive Environmental Report' and 'Sensitive Development Questionnaire' are required by the Local Authorities Planning Department to form part of your planning application to determine if your site is at potential risk from land contamination.
+For proposed new residential and commercial developments, a 'Non Interpretive Environmental Report' can form part of your planning application to determine if your site is at potential risk from land contamination.
 ASI can complete this stage of your planning application at affordable rates, call us for helpful and friendly advice.

 Phase 1, 2, 3 and 4 Contaminated Land Reports